David Peralta Player Props: Dodgers vs. Padres

 - The pitching staff for the Padres has a collective nine K/9, which ranks 11th in the league.

-- The Padres' 3.70 team ERA ranks first across all league pitching staffs.
+- The Padres' 3.79 team ERA ranks second among all league pitching staffs.

-- Padres pitchers combine to allow 119 home runs (1.1 per game), the sixth-fewest in baseball.
+- Padres pitchers combine to allow the seventh-fewest home runs in baseball (124 total, 1.1 per game).

-- The righty last pitched on Sunday against the Texas Rangers, when he threw six scoreless innings while giving up three hits.
+- The righty's most recent time out came on Tuesday against the Colorado Rockies, when he threw seven innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.